sergepaulc/Meerkat/README.md

 Meerkat is developed in Python and HTML using the Django Web development framework (www.django.com).

 To run Meerkat:
-+ Create a folder with the following files:
++ Create a folder named Meerkat with the following files:
     + apps
     + init.py
     + init.pyc